 At Much Marcle we feel it is important to reward children who have achieved good or improved attendance.
 We notify parents of our whole school attendance percentage in our newsletter and advise you when we have school attendance campaign weeks.
 The weekly 96% Attendance challenge allows classes to celebrate their collective attendance successes.
-When a class achieves 96% or above, they will receive a token, when they collect 6 tokens, they can enjoy a reward!
+This is displayed in the entrance to the school for all to see.